jphamtv/imrottendb/README.md

 - **TMDB API**: The decision to use TMDB API was based on its comprehensive movie database and reliable data retrieval methods.
 Initially used OMDB API but the search was subpar in comparison.

 ## Conclusion
 ReelRatingsDB was not just about building a tool for personal use; it was a profound learning experience.
 Through this project, various technologies were integrated, new skills were acquired, and a deeper understanding of software development was achieved.
-The goal is to continually improve and expand the features of ReelRatingsDB, making it an invaluable tool for movie enthusiasts.
+The goal is to continually improve and expand the features of ReelRatings, making it an invaluable tool for movie enthusiasts.

+## Future Enhancements
+- **Search Functionality**: Expand search functionality to title searches by director, actors, etc.
+- **Database Integration**: Optimize performance and functionality with caching and storing information for quick retrieval
+- **User Experience**: Provide a continuous presentation of popular titles on the home page and add an account feature to save titles to a watch list

 ---